 The risks associated with using untrained workers on different types of lifts can be significant.
 To show the dangers of using untrained workers on aerial, boom, and scissor lifts, here’s a look at the five most common accidents at aerial lift worksites:

-The number of electrocutions in the construction industry rose 18% year over year in 2018, according to Electrical Safety Foundation International.
+The number of electrocutions in the construction industry rose 18% year over year, according to the most recent data from the Electrical Safety Foundation International.
 With a deep understanding of electrocutions, workers can take steps to protect themselves and others against electrocutions and other electrical injuries.

 Scissor lift operators often work near or under power lines.
 They risk getting a fatal electrical shock in many different ways, such as: